KasparEtter/ef1p/README.md

 #### Details element

-For example, this is how you can declare a collapsed [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) section with a [summary](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary), where the content is still rendered using Markdown.
+For example, this is how you can declare a [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) section with a [summary](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/summary), where the content is still rendered using Markdown.